xavierpuigf/virtualhome_unity/doc/third_party.md

 After having downloaded and imported your assets, try opening the Unity Scene.
 It should look as follows.
 ![](assets/scene_purchased.png)

 The new scene looks much more like an apartment, but one of the rooms is excessively lit.
-The only step left, is to patch the assets, which will slightly modifies the assets to create a more realistic look into the scene.
+The only step left is to patch the assets, which will slightly modify the assets to create a more realistic look into the scene.

 ### Patching the assets